egideons/egideons/README.md

 ## About me

-- My Name is Chukwuoma Gideon Chimemerie 😎
+- My Name is Chukwuoma Gideon Chimemerie 😎.
-- I am a Flutter Developer
+- I am a Mobile Developer (Flutter/Dart).
-- 🔭 Companies Flutter projects I have worked on [Edura](https://github.com/Edura-ng) and [BOMACH Group of Company](https://github.com/bomach-group-company)
+- 🔭 Flutter projects I have worked on for [Edura](https://github.com/Edura-ng) and [BOMACH Group of Company](https://github.com/bomach-group-company)
-- 👯 I’m looking to collaborate on more Flutter projects
+- 👯 I’m looking to collaborate on more Flutter projects.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
-- 📫 You can reach me [here](mailto:egideonchuks@gmail.com) or [on Discord](discordapp.com/users/751980182981836810)
+- 📫 You can reach me [here](mailto:egideonchuks@gmail.com) or [on Discord](discordapp.com/users/751980182981836810).
-- ⚡ Fact: I am a Christian
+- ⚡ Fact: I am a Christian.
-- 🌍 I am from Nigeria
+- 🌍 I am from Nigeria.

 <!-- List of my skills -->